osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 * `DataSelectors`: Describes which data to egress and includes stream and data filtering

-* `Egress Configuration`: Ties together the three previous components and includes settings for type and stream prefixing, backfill, and more
+* `EgressConfigurations`: Ties together the three previous components and includes settings for type and stream prefixing, backfill, and more

 The following table lists egress parameters for `Endpoints`.